aliostad/RandomGen/README.md

 ### Getting Started

-Use Gen.xxx static methods to get a delegate to create random numbers every time you call it.
+Use Gen.xxx static methods to get a delegate that creates random values every time you call it.

 #### Simple types